zcrayman/tut-rest/6/README.md

         ]
     }

-This introduces a rich linking into the JSON model (or XML, if you prefer angle brackets).
-These follow a specification and are automatically discoverable by a client that understands HATEOAS
+In order to make this work, you will need to introduce the concept of links into your resource representations that follow a specification and are automatically discoverable by a client that understands HATEOAS.

-### Implementing for Yummy Noodle Bar
+### Implementing HATEOAS for Yummy Noodle Bar using Spring HATEOAS

-First, we need to import spring-hateoas into our new project.

-Update `build.gradle` with the following
+First you need to import Spring HATEOAS into your project by updating `build.gradle` with the following:

     dependencies {
         ...